 A thesis is the final document that results from your research.
 It usually contains a statement of your research questions, a review of relevant literature, a description of your data source and methods, an analysis of the empirical evidence, and discussion and conclusions.
 It may take the form of a long research article or a more extended narrative of historical analysis.
 Your research methods also may vary, depending on the nature of the questions you want to examine.

 The length of a thesis varies from about 30 to 100 pages, depending on your topic and methods.
 Recent thesis topics factors associated with prescription drug abuse in an undergraduate population; the relationship between SES, cultural capital, and the transition to college; an analysis of the anti-globalization movement; upward mobility among women who are raised in female-headed families; the effects of cognitive and cultural factors on racial and ethnic self-segregation; and psychiatrists' and psychologists' perceptions of juvenile bipolar disorder.

-You can access past thesis topics online through the library.
+You can access past Emory Sociology theses online through the library.

 - Go to Woodruff Library online database

 - Enter the Thesis Topic or Title in Search field

 - Hit Search